 Step 3 – Marketing Strategy

-Marketing is something you may have little experience with but fear not, it’s fairly logical as long as you do some planning.
+Marketing is something many scientists have little experience with but fear not, it’s fairly logical as long as you do some planning.
 The people who are most likely to back you first are your friends and family and it is important to get them on board, first asking them as nicely as possible to make a pledge on day 1.
 Having pledges on your first day will give you confidence to keep posting about your research and, if the people who support you share the project through social network channels, this will help spread the word and give your project momentum.
 Friends and family can only get you so far though and in order to get enough people to your page, you need to reach out to communities who are likely to find your research interesting and want it to happen.

 We have found that other scientists have backed research on Crowd.Science, in addition to people who care about a particular issue, and both are likely to share the project with their peers.